chacematcha/Portfolio/README.md

-# Charlize
+# CHARLIZE ALAS
 ## Charlize Alas
--ECE studenf at Fullbright college
+- ECE studenf at Fullbright college

 # MORE ABOUT ME
--I am a first-year Electronics
+- I am a first-year Electronics
 Engineering student currently
 enrolled at Full Bright College